dorahero/yolov5_tflite_iOS/README.md

 # Step:
 - Take picture and wait a moment
-- It will be list what you see
+- It will list what you see